‘Allo and Cotton’ painting by Tashi Lama (2025)

-Mineral pigment and gold on cotton canvas 21cm x 21cm
+Mineral pigment and gold on cotton canvas, dimensions: 21cm x 21cm, unframed (sold without frame).

 These plant paintings serve both as visual studies and as a way of reconnecting with Nepal’s ecological and textile heritage.
 Each plant carries its own story within the broader weaving tradition.
 Together, the series becomes a visual archive honouring the ecological knowledge and cultural memory embedded in Nepali carpet making.